simeon-ned/mcp/_pages/03_materials.md

 > ##### Format of Slides and Notes
 >
->For majority of the slides there are also notes, both online and pdf formats (note that pdf is automatically generated, so some bugs are possible).
-Furthermore, for your convenience we have uploaded the jupyter notebooks to [google colab](https://colab.research.google.com/) so you can try the interactive part of the class without any additional installations directly in your browser.
+>The majority of the slides also have accompanying notes that can be viewed online or downloaded as a pdf (though it should be noted that the pdf is automatically generated and may contain some errors).
+In addition, we have made the jupyter notebooks available on [google colab](https://colab.research.google.com/), so you can try out the interactive components of the course right in your browser without the need for any additional installations.
 {: .block-tip }